Hypnotherapy myths and misconceptions

 Hypnosis cannot be successful if there is no equal participation from a patient.

 When a reference is made to hypnotherapy, it immediately conjures up images of an individual who is unable to control themselves in an unconscious state of mind, whilst being instructed to behave in a ridiculous manner, purely for the amusement factor.
-This is one of many misconceptions around hypnotherapy.
+This is one of many misconceptions about hypnotherapy.

 What is the history of hypnotherapy?